Menu Close

 The website of the Covenant Protestant Reformed Church (CPRC) in N. Ireland is our most cost effective and international form of witnessing.
 It bears its testimony day unto day and night unto night, for the internet never sleeps.
 Whereas it is too much to claim that “There is no speech nor language, where their voice is not heard” (Ps.
 19:3), we do at least have items in over a hundred foreign languages (especially Italian, Portuguese, German, Russian, Spanish, Afrikaans, Dutch, French, Tagalog and Ukrainian).
 Many are the mornings when I turn on my computer to find an encouraging e-mail from halfway around the world or even a new translation or two in my inbox!

 There is much about a website that suits a Word-based church.
 Our text pages contain articles expounding the Word and the audio sections contain sermons preaching the Word and lectures, etc. Both serve doctrinal evangelism, bringing the rich, distinctive, antithetical message of the biblical and Reformed faith.
 This is why our translators choose to render our materials into their own languages.
-What point is there in translating the Arminian “gospel” that Christ died for everyone and that God loves everyone and wants to save everyone?
+What point is there in translating the Arminian “gospel” that Christ died for everyone, and that God loves everyone and wants to save everyone?
 This stuff is (sadly) already out there.

 Liberal and modernist churches which (correctly) no longer feel that they have an important and vital message do not need or bother to produce a website (or, at least, one with much on it).
 What do they have that is worth saying?
 Just fluff and mush and social events and (usually left-wing) political commentary.
 But we want to shout the Reformed faith from the rooftops so that the living and powerful Word of God spreads.